KimLHill/Kimberley_Hill_MSP2/testing.md

 * When as a user I submitted an email address that doesn't actually exist, the form could still be submitted to the club and an email arrived in my inbox.
 However, as the user email confirmation email failed to be successfully delivered to the user's inbox (because it didn't exist) I received an email to let me know.
 ![Testing-user-invalid-email](https://user-images.githubusercontent.com/74603013/111745455-84341b00-8884-11eb-9a73-511b697c848d.jpg)
 However this isn't very useful to the club secretary, as she has no other means of contacting the new member who tried to sign up.
 In the future I will also add a phone number input field to the form, so if the user makes an error and inputs a non-existent email address, then the club can contact them via an alternative method.

+* Compress images to improve web page loading time, especially for the map on the Training page to improve the Lighthouse score and therefore improve the user experience.